The Composer’s Harp Pedal Tracker

 - Google Chrome: fine.

 - Opera: distinctly flaky.
 The pedal settings basically work, though sometimes you need to click outside the tracker to ‘let go of’ a pedal.
 However, this problem disappears when you switch the audio feedback off, so seeing as the audio doesn’t work anyway, it’s the obvious workaround!
 Finally, settings aren’t transferred between the main window and the popout (though they do ‘stick’ between sessions in the main window).
+This has not improved since last tested, in Mac OS X 10.10.

 - Google Chrome: fine.